dresdner353/energyutils/GEN_REPORT.md

   --hide_columns [{datetime,ts,year,month,week,day,weekday,hour,hours,tariff_name,tariff_rate,standing_rate,standing_cost,import,import_cost,solar,battery_solar_charge,battery_grid_charge,battery_charge,battery_discharge,battery_storage,battery_capacity,solar_consumed,solar_consumed_percent,solar_credit,export_rate,export,export_percent,export_credit,consumed,rel_import,savings,savings_percent,bill_amount} ...]

 ```
-Notes:
+Options:
+* --file /path/to/report.xlsx
+This sets where to write the generated Excel report
+* --idir /path/to/input/files
-* The script is run and pointed at a directory of input files (YYYY-MM-DD.jsonl)
+This defines the directory of input JSONL files for the report.
-* The output file is the destination Excel (.xlsx) file
-* Electricity tariffs can be set using the --tariff_rate option and provided multiple times per separate tariff
+* --start YYYYMMDD --end YYYYMMDD
+Optional start and end times for the report.
+If omitted, the report will span the full time period covered by the input files.
+These options allow for limiting the report to the days between the start and end dates.
+For example --start 20230607 --end 20240708 will include days between June 7th 2023 and July 8th 2024 inclusive.
+You may also just specify just one of these options to limit the behaviour to a specific start or end date.
+* --timezone TIMEZONE
+Allows for specifying of a timezone.
+The default is Europe/Dublin and should be fine for any processing within Ireland the UK.
+* --currency CURRENCY
+Defines the currency symbol.
+This defaults to €
+* --tariff_rate <name>:<value>
+This sets the tariff rates in use.
+Each tariff is defined by a <name>:<value> and multiple tariffs can be sepcified.
+For example --tariff_rate Day:0.35 Night:0.20 Peak:0.45 .. would define three tariffs Day, Night and Peak.
+The values specified are in whole currency units (Euro, not cent)
+* --tariff_interval <[D-D:]HH-HH:Tariff Name> ..
-* Tariff intervals are defined using the --tariff_interval option that sets the optional day range (numbered 1-7), start/end hours and tariff name
+The tariff intervals set the optional day range (numbered 1-7) and start/end hours and mapped tariff name
   - 17-19:Peak ...
 7 days a week between 5pm and 7pm, the Peak tariff applies
   - 6-7:08-23:Weekend ...
 Between Saturday(6) and Sunday(7), 8am-11pm, Weekend tariff applies
-* A FIT rate for microgen export may be set using the --fit_rate
-* A hourly standing charge may be set via the --standing_rate option.
-* Alternatively use the --annual_standing_charge option to specify the standing charge as a yearly total.
-* The --reports option can be used to limit the set of generated reports to a desired subset of values.
-Multiple reports may be specified one after the other and in the order they should be written to the XLSX file.
-By default all reports are generated.
-* The --start and --end options can be used to limit the report to a specific date range.
-The values are specified in YYYYMMDD.
-For example --start 20230912 will start from September 12th 2023 and --end 20240103 would end on Jan 3rd 2024.
-You can use either field or both depending on the desired limits.
-* The --hide_columns option allows for a list of columns to be hidden in the generated file.
-Multiple columns can be specified by space separating the values.
+* --fit_rate <value>
+This is the hourly rate for FIT specific in whole unit currency (Euro)
+* --standing_rate <value>
+This option specifies the per hour standing charge in whole unit currency (Euro)
+* --annual_standing_charge <value>
+This option specifies the per year standing charge in whole unit currency (Euro).
+This option over-rides the --standing_rate option.
+Internally the annual value is divided by 365*24 to render it into a per-hour value.
+* --reports [{year,month,week,day,hour,tariff,weekday,24h} ...]
+This option specifies the individual sheet reports to generate andf the order in which they appear in the Excel file.
+Multiple reports are space separated.
+For example --report "day hour" will only generate the day and hour sheets and in that order.
+The default set of reports is "year month week day hour tariff weekday 24h".
+* --hide_columns [list of columns to hide]
+This option hides a list of fields from all generated sheets.
+The full list of posibilities is displayed above in the usage detail.
+The values are space separated.
+Example --hide_columns "weekday standing_rate" will hide the weekday and standing rate columns in the generated sheets.
+These columns are still in the generated file but hidden by default.

 ## Example Run